0. Intro / はじめに

 advances, for market research and technological renewal.
 At the

-initial stage of industrialization, the state is called up on to set
+initial stage of industrialization, the state is called upon to set

 up and develop such businesses.